 As for the Cyprus Police Anti-poaching unit, no trapping locations were reported to this enforcement agency.
-In terms of the overall enforcement from the Cyprus Police Anti-poaching unit for spring 2018 trapping season there was 1 prosecution made and 46 limesticks were confiscated.11.
+According to CABS/SPA on their activities during the spring 2019 trapping season, the Cyprus police Anti-poaching unit prosecuted 1 individual and confiscated 66 limesticks10.

-Overall from the enforcement action statistics available to BirdLife Cyprus, it is clear that enforcement on the ground was limited, which matches the low spring trapping activity levels detected.
+Overall from the enforcement action statistics available to BirdLife Cyprus, it is clear that enforcement on the ground was limited, reflecting the low levels of trapping recorded by our field team as well (no mist netting activity and very low levels of limestick trapping).